dave-kennedy/blacklist/readme.md

 ###Step 4: Create config file

-Create a file named `config.txt` in the same directory as the script.
+Create a file named `config.txt` in the same directory as `update-dns.sh`.
 This file must contain your username and password for DNS-O-Matic and must be formatted as follows:

 ```text
 update_ddns_user=username